-Advisors make portfolio recommendations tailored to each client’s circumstances.
+Advisors at WE Family Offices make portfolio recommendations tailored to each client’s circumstances.
 To do so, they take into account factors such as a client’s time horizon, risk tolerance, asset class preferences, expected returns, taxes, cash flow and liquidity needs.

 For outside manager recommendations, the team relies on its approved list of investment managers determined based on various qualitative and quantitative factors, including performance, philosophy, management continuity, reputation and fees.
 The firm also relies on the unaffiliated consultant investment advisor, LCG Associates, to provide asset allocation and investment manager selection information and advice to the team.

 Fees WE Family Offices charges for its services